 - Treats.
 Cats love the occasional, healthy treat.

 - Playing.
 Break out a feather wand toy!
-Playing with your kitty is a great way to bond with him.
+Playing with your kitty is a great way to bond with them.

 Never Force It

 DO NOT force your cat to cuddle!
-Your cat isn’t resisting your cuddles because he dislikes you.
-Whatever his reason is, he has a good one for not wanting to cuddle.
-But forcing him to be held and snuggled is not going to change his behavior, and in fact it will likely worsen any fear or mistrust that already exists.
+Your cat isn’t resisting your cuddles because they dislike you.
+Whatever their reason is, they have a good one for not wanting to cuddle.
+But forcing your cat to be held and snuggled is not going to change their behavior.
+In fact, it will likely worsen any fear or mistrust that already exists.

-At East Valley Animal Hospital, we know every cat is different.
+At East Valley Animal Hospital in Gilbert, we know every cat is different.
 We provide expert care for cats who love to cuddle and cats who prefer not to.
 Remember to attend your cat’s annual check-ups, where you can let us know if anything seems wrong and we can identify potential issues early.
+Contact us today to schedule an appointment.